-Thinking Rock Community Arts (TRCA) is a non-profit community arts organization based in Thessalon, Ontario that creates art with and for the people living along the North Shore of Lake Huron in Central Algoma.
+Thinking Rock Community Arts (TRCA) is a non-profit community arts organization based in Thessalon, Ontario that creates art with, for and about the people living along the North Shore of Lake Huron in Central Algoma.
 We invite people of all ages, abilities and backgrounds to join us in playing, making and dreaming about this special place we call home – as it was, as it is, and as it might be.

-Our artistic team represents professional established and emerging rural artists of Indigenous, Métis and Settler descent who share a burning desire to explore how we can together begin to create spaces for dialogue and mutual understanding through multidisciplinary, multi-generational, cross-cultural community-engaged art projects.
+Our artistic team represents professional established and emerging rural artists of First Nations, Métis and Settler descent who share a burning desire to explore how we can together create spaces for dialogue and mutual understanding through multidisciplinary, multi-generational, cross-cultural community-engaged art projects.

-We believe that if Central Algomans of Indigenous and Settler descent co-create community arts projects and presentations, then we will build relationships across cultures and communities and opportunities to live, work and play in the arts will increase across the region.
+We believe that if Central Algomans from Indigenous, Settler and Newcomer communities co-create community art projects and presentations, then we will build relationships across cultures and communities, and opportunities to live, work and play in the arts will increase across the region.
 Ultimately this will lead to more inclusive, vibrant and resilient communities across Algoma.

 About the Programming and Outreach Assistant Position:

-The Programming and Outreach Assistant (POA) will work with Thinking Rock Community Arts – at its head office location in Thessalon, and other partner sites in Central Algoma – to support programming and public outreach activities in the rural and Indigenous communities of Central Algoma, related to Thinking Rock’s Social Fabric project.
-The POA will work with Thinking Rock staff and volunteers to develop and deliver art-making and outreach activities at Thinking Rock and other community events; encourage broad participation in Thinking Rock’s programs and work; build relationships with local community organizations, partners and participants; and promote Thinking Rock’s activities and programs widely to the public.
-Supervision and mentorship will be provided by Thinking Rock’s Acting Artistic Director, Miranda Bouchard.
+The Programming and Outreach Coordinator (the Coordinator) will work with Thinking Rock Community Arts to support programming and public outreach activities in the rural and First Nations communities of Central Algoma, related to Thinking Rock’s Social Fabric project.
+The Coordinator will work with Thinking Rock staff and volunteers to develop and deliver art-making and outreach activities (online, with design and planning for in-person programs to occur at a later date); encourage broad participation in Thinking Rock’s programs and work; build relationships with local community organizations, partners and participants; and promote Thinking Rock’s activities and programs widely to the public.
+Supervision and mentorship will be provided by Thinking Rock’s Artistic Director, Miranda Bouchard.
 The position is for 30 hours per week, with flexibility in scheduling: daytime, with some evenings and weekends.

 Skills, experience and qualifications: